WokLibCodeClub/Python-Clock/Step4-Setting-second-hand-position/README_trinket.md

 </details>

-## Setting the correct angle for the second hand
+## Calculating the correct angle for the second hand

 First we work out what the angle is in clock degrees counting clockwise round from the 12 o'clock position, then call the ```clk_to_turt()``` function to convert this to turtle degrees.